Sant720/sandwich/content/docs/extras/setup-journey.md

 Hugo Static Site Generator v0.68.3/extended linux/amd64 BuildDate: 2020-03-25T06:15:45Z
 ```

 So I had Hugo, but it was **v0.68.3** — very old compared to current releases.

 I recognized this potential issue, but since this was my first time using Hugo I wanted to see where it would take me.

----
+> [!WARNING]
+> The Ubuntu repositories often ship **significantly outdated** Hugo versions.
+Always verify the installed version with `hugo version` before committing to a theme.

-## 2. Creating the site and adding the hugo-book theme
+### 2. Creating the site and adding the hugo-book theme

 With apt-installed Hugo, I created the site in the current directory: